 At Sunset Oral & Maxillofacial Surgery, we work hand-in-hand with you to maximize your insurance reimbursement for covered procedures.
 We will ask for your insurance information upon scheduling so that we may verify your benefits before your appointment as a courtesy to you.
 We ask that you please bring your insurance cards to your consultation to help expedite reimbursement.

-Our doctors participate with Moda, Blue Cross Blue Shield, Delta, Cigna, Kaiser Permanente and Willamette Dental.
+Our doctors participate with Moda, Blue Cross Blue Shield, Delta, Cigna, Kaiser Permanente, Willamette Dental, Aetna, and Always Care.

-Our doctors participate with Blue Cross Blue Shield, Cigna, and Providence.
+Our doctors participate with Aetna, Blue Cross Blue Shield, Cigna, and Providence.

 Please note: Not all of our doctors are contracted with all of the above listed medical plans.
 Please call our office with any questions about which doctors participate with which plans.